quanti-data-mkt/documentation/content/en/docs/prologue/Adobe Analytics Reverse/index.md

 ### Create Your Credentials

-1. Access the Adobe Experience Cloud using your Adobe Experience Cloud credentials.
+1. Access the [Adobe Developer Console](https://developer.adobe.com/console/home) using your Adobe Experience Cloud credentials.
 2. Navigate to the Console tab, specifically the APIs and services section, and review the available services.
 3. Locate the Adobe Analytics service and proceed to create a new project.
 </br><img src="adobe1.png" style="width:250px;" />